Pedigree Dog Food

 Has Pedigree Ever Been Recalled?

-Yes — recently, in fact.
-In August 2014, a few packages of Pedigree Adult Complete Nutrition were recalled because of the reports of metal fragments (yes, you read that correctly).
-It wasn’t the first time foreign objects were said to have entered the food somehow: In June 2012, Pedigree recalled 3 varieties of weight management dog foods after reports of small pieces of blue plastic that put dogs in danger of choking.
+Yes.
+In August 2014, a few packages of Pedigree Adult Complete Nutrition were recalled because of the reports of metal fragments.
+It wasn’t the first time foreign objects emerged in the food: In June 2012, Pedigree recalled 3 varieties of weight management dog foods after reports of small pieces of blue plastic that put dogs in danger of choking.

 List of Pedigree Dog Food Recalls